 I swiped it on before a particularly sweaty yoga class and set out to prove I could keep my brows in place, no matter the setting.
-I finished after 90 minutes of pure namaste bliss and walked home flying off endorphins and thoughts of my fleeky brows.
-As it turns out, they were a bit mussed.
+As it turns out, after 90 minutes of posing, stretching, and inversions, they were a bit mussed.
 While the gel does so, so many great things (conditions, strengthens, volumizes), the actual hold wasn’t as expected.
 To be fair, I put those brows through a lot, and this product is absolutely wonderful.
-Next time I’ll give it a try during a less active, less humid day.
+Next time I’ll give it a try during a less active day.

-The Product: Glossier Boy Brow in Blond ($16)
+The Product: Glossier Boy Brow in Brown ($16)

-The Review: I’m absolutely a Glossier devotee for life—the Mega Greens Galaxy Pack ($22) is my most coveted skincare treatment.
-Because of my affinity for all things brow-related, Boy Brow was next on my list of products to love.
+The Review: I've come to love a few of Glossier's launches, and, because of my affinity for all things brow-related, Boy Brow was next on my list.
 It’s meant to thicken, fill, and groom your brows into place courtesy of a creamy wax formula inspired by traditional hair pomade.
 It’s soft, maintains a flexible hold, and has a bit of color to make your brows look fuller after use.

 Looking for more honest reviews?
 Here’s what happened when I tried my fellow Byrdie editors’ favorite mascaras.